 INGSOC is used by George Orwell in Nineteen Eighty-Four as the only political party in the super-state, and, according to Winston Smith, no one is quite sure when the Party came into power.

-INGSOC comes from the English Socialist Party of the British Isles, and is based around the principles that a party needs to use whatever power they can to retain control over their citizens.
+INGSOC comes from the English Socialist Party of the British Isles, and is based around the principle that the party needs to use whatever power they can to retain control over the people of Oceania.

 It’s believed that the Party seized power during the establishment of the super-state of Oceania, with Big Brother as the figurehead.
 (It is debated whether or not Big Brother is, or ever has been, a real person, or if he is just a symbol used to personify INGSOC’s values created by the inner party.)

 It becomes clear as the book progresses that the accumulation of power and the exertion of that same power over everyday people is what the Party strives for.
 The more control they gain, the stronger they become, and the further towards total authoritarianism they venture, with complete control being the endgame objective.

 If the government can control what people think, there is no way that someone would think themselves into a different opinion of Big Brother and the leaders of the Party.
 Without words like “rebellion” or “free speech” one will lose the ability to conceive of them.